bazhunov/MySQL-JSON-utils/README.md

 MySQL-JSON-utils
 ================

-Some functions for JSON parsing for SQL queries
+Some functions for JSON parsing for SQL queries.
 Work with the simple JSON strings (without include json)